askui/askui/docs/docs/api/01-API/table-of-contents.md

                     <summary>icon()  <span class="theme-doc-version-badge badge badge--success">production</span> </summary>
 <md-block>

-Filters for an UI element 'icon'.
+Filters for a UI element 'icon'.

-You can combine it with the 'withText' command to look for a specific icon.
+You can combine it with the element-description 'withText()' to look for a specific icon.

 **Examples:**
 ```typescript
 icon().withText('plus')
 ```

-Note: This is an alpha feature.
+**Note:** This is an alpha feature.
 The prediction of the icon name is sometimes unstable.
 Use custom elements as an alternative.

 </md-block>
 <md-block>